vaishetty/vaishetty/README.md

 <br />
 <br />

+- 🏙️ I currently live and work in the San Francisco Bay Area.
-- 👩‍💻 I graduate with my master's degree specializing in Data Science from [CSU East Bay](https://twitter.com/CalStateEastBay).
+- 👩‍💻 I graduated with my master's degree specializing in Data Science from [CSU East Bay](https://twitter.com/CalStateEastBay).
+- 🏠 I grew up in the costal town of Udupi in Karnataka.
 <br />

 - How to reach me?
 DM me on: 📫